aj-stein-nist/oscal-2023-workshop/docs/pt1_howto.md

 <!-- _class: whitebg -->

-## The inciting incident
+## The opening act (why are we here?)

-Our fictional organization, IFA, has chosen to adopt OSCAL on a new project key to the wellbeing of the public.
+Our fictional organization, IFA, wants the GoodRead product team to use OSCAL on this new project and report back on how it improves the project lifecycle.

 ![IFA's GitHub page](./support/screenshot_ifa_github.png)